Schlieren photography: Focusing schlieren optical system

 The basic idea is that the illumination pattern is imaged onto a geometrically congruent cutoff pattern (essentially a multiplicity of knife edges) with focusing optics, while density gradients lying between the illumination pattern and the cutoff pattern are imaged, typically by a camera system.
 Like in classical schlieren, the distortions produce regions of brightening or darkening corresponding to the position and direction of the distortion, because they redirect rays either away from or onto the opaque part of the cutoff pattern.
 While in classical schlieren, distortions over the whole beam path are visualized equally, in focusing schlieren, only distortions in the object field of the camera are clearly imaged.
 Distortions away from the object field become blurred, so this technique allows some degree of depth selection.
 It also has the advantage that a wide variety of illuminated backgrounds can be used, since collimation is not required.
 This allows construction of projection-based focusing schlieren systems, which are much easier to build and align than classical schlieren systems.
 The requirement of collimated light in classical schlieren is often a substantial practical barrier for constructing large systems due to the need for the collimating optic to be the same size as the field of view.
 Focusing schlieren systems can use compact optics with a large background illumination pattern, which is particularly easy to produce with a projection system.
 For systems with large demagnification, the illumination pattern needs to be around twice larger than the field of view to allow defocusing of the background pattern.

+Recently, there has been a reemergence of focusing schlieren due to the development of self-aligning methods.
+Traditionally, alignment of the focusing schlieren methods has kept them prohibitively hard to use.